Preeclampsia Research Laboratories

 In 2015 she was awarded a Medal of the Order of Australia (OAM) in recognition of outstanding achievement and service related to her PEARLS initiatives.

 Annemarie Hennessy is the leader for the Vascular Immunology Group and the Dean and Foundation Chair of Medicine at the Western Sydney University.
-She has 19 years experience in preeclampsia research and is actively involved in clinical and laboratory research into the causes of high blood pressure during pregnancy.
-She directs two PhD students at the Heart Research Institute (USYD) and one at Western Sydney University.
+She has over 20 years experience in preeclampsia research and is actively involved in clinical and laboratory research into the causes of high blood pressure during pregnancy.
+She directs PhD students at the Heart Research Institute (USYD) and at Western Sydney University.

 In 2015 she was inducted as a Member (AM) of the Order of Australia for contribution to Medical Research, particularly in the area of clinical hypertension and maternal health.